zkmopro/mopro/docs/docs/adapters/overview.md

 # Adapters

 The objective of Mopro is to support a wide range of circuits and platforms.
-To achieve this, Mopro provides adapters that allow you to build proofs for your circuits on different platforms.
+To achieve this, Mopro provides adapters that allow you to build proofs for your circuits and do other cryptographic operations on different platforms.
 The adapters are designed to be modular and easy to use.

 ## Overview

-Mopro has modular architecture, which allows you to combine different adapters in your project, such as mixing _Halo2_ and _Circom_ circuits in the same project.
+Mopro's modular architecture allows you to combine different adapters in your project, such as mixing Halo2 and Circom circuits in the same project.
 The adapters are designed to be easy to use and to provide a consistent interface across different platforms.

 ## Enabling Adapters

-To turn on a particular adapter, you need to enable it in your libraries `Cargo.toml` file using `mopro-ffi` feature mechanism.
-Each adapter has its own feature name as well as a list of dependencies that need to be included in your project.
-For dependencies, you can refer to each adapter documentation.
+To activate a specific adapter, you must enable it in your library's `Cargo.toml` file using the `mopro-ffi` feature mechanism.
+Each adapter has its own feature name, along with a list of dependencies that need to be included in your project.

-For example, to enable the Circom adapter, you need to make sure that the `mopro-ffi/circom` feature is enabled in your `Cargo.toml` file:
+For example, to enable the Circom adapter, ensure that the `mopro-ffi/circom` feature is enabled in your `Cargo.toml`
+file:

 ```toml
 [features]